A simple React and Redux Architecture

 Pre and Post Middleware

-Every time an action is dispatched, the life cycle flow of information goes from React component to middlewares to reducers to the store which then notifies the React component.
+Every time an action is dispatched, the lifecycle flow of information goes from React component to middlewares to reducers to the store which then notifies the React component.
 The pre and post middleware are middlewares located before and after the domain middleware.

-The operation middleware is not required here, but I found it useful to associate a unique id to a lifecycle flow.
-This data is used to tag logs into a specific lifecycle.
-The routing is divided into two middlewares.
-There is the official one from React-Redux which handles the history/location data.
-This is used to pass the routing information into the system.
+The routing middleware is divided into two middlewares, which are used to pass the routing information into the system.
+The first is the official one from React-Redux which handles the history/location data.
 The second one is more interesting since it’s the one in which we will manually analyze the route and figure out if we want to load data when a route has changed.
 This middleware can dispatch many actions.
-For instance, it can set the active entity by looking at the URL, dispatch a “loading” action for a particular set of data and deconstruct URL to know if a whole page is changing or if the URL is for a deep link which may require different actions to be dispatched.
-In the end, this middleware’s role is to handle application logic in regard to a route change.
+For instance, it can set the active entity by looking at the URL, dispatch a “loading” action for a particular set of data, and deconstruct the URL to know if a whole page is changing or if the URL is for a deep link which may require different actions to be dispatched.
+In the end, this middleware’s role is to handle the application logic regarding a route change.

-Jumping to post-middleware, the most obvious one is a middleware that normalizes the data.
+Jumping to post-middleware, the most obvious one is the middleware that normalizes the data.
 This middleware listens to all activities that have a role in saving data to the reducer.
 It will normalize the data and send multiple dispatches to reducers.
 I recommend sending one dispatch per entity type since you can have a lot of reducers that are doing different manipulation per type.
 Since you should have one reducer per entity, it makes sense to have a more granular dispatching process.
 In the end, reducers will benefit by having a simpler immutability logic that is targeted to the reducer itself.